2021 All-Ireland Senior Football Championship final: Pre-match

-Officials

 Cavan's Joe McQuillan was the referee for the final.
 He was previously in charge of finals in 2011, 2013, and 2017.

 Meath played Tyrone in the All-Ireland Minor Football Championship final which took place on 28 August, two weeks before the senior final.
 Meath won the game on a 1–12 to 1–11 scoreline.

 Unlike 2020, President Michael D. Higgins attended the final, with no official greeting of the players due to COVID-19.

 Match

 Summary

 In front of a crowd of 41,150 fans (reduced to 50% capacity due to COVID-19), the match began with Mayo's Aidan O'Shea claiming the throw-in and giving a direct ball into Tommy Conroy who kicked the opening score at 16 seconds.
 Mayo, being the slight favourites, led by 0–02 to Tyrone's 0–01 by the sixth minute.

 At half time, the score was at 0–10 – 0–08, with Tyrone leading by two points.
 The second half saw Tyrone score two goals from substitute Cathal McShane and Darren McCurry.
 Mayo were not able to avail of three other goal scoring opportunities, including a penalty missed by Ryan O'Donoghue.

 Mayo went on to have Matthew Ruane red-carded after an altercation with Tyrone midfielder Conn Kilpatrick.
 The victory was first and foremost a tribute to the Ulster champions' defending as a team.
 For Mayo, this latest defeat came on an identical scoreline to 2020 and meant the team had lost one third of the total number of All-Ireland SFC finals played since 1989.